Case study: journey mapping in a global japanese electronics corporation

 Challenges and findings

 The lack of familiarity with service design and associated tools within the organization resulted in some push back; senior management was reluctant to release resources and allocate people’s time to workshops.
 In some cases this meant releasing upwards of twenty people from a single department at one time.
-However, after the first workshop the benefits became clear and the speed at which results could be transferred digitally and distributed with Smaply helped decrease further resistance.Workshop participants became engaged and motivated and adopted service design techniques.
+However, after the first workshop the benefits of journey mapping became clear and the speed at which results could be transferred digitally and distributed with Smaply helped decrease further resistance.Workshop participants became engaged and motivated and adopted service design techniques.
 Using service design methods, but not labelling them with “service design” proved to get people involved.
 Smaply helped them illustrate, improve and appreciate their enterprise and the service it delivered from an outside perspective.
 The service design workshops, insights generated and low-fidelity prototypes helped address the problem in a tangible and interdepartmental way.

 In the beginning the organization’s employees were largely unaware of a world outside their functional silos.
 As the workshops progressed people became cognisant of their role in the problem, but also their role in the change process.
 I did not even mention the phrase service design to begin with.